This is part 2 of WHAT IS ELECTRICITY. Loading...

 If electricity means electric energy, then electricity does not flow

-"electricity" being sent to distant cities.
+flow of "electricity" being sent to distant cities.
 You can even wave a

 fluorescent light under the power line, and it will light up even though